2005:

 Disneyland's Fantasmic! - a new night-time fireworks and visual hydrotechnic

 show - is officially dedicated in Frontierland.
-The 22-minute presentation takes place over
+The 22-minute presentation, featuring fireworks, live

 the Rivers of America.
 (A second Fantasmic! will debut in 1998 at Disney-MGM in Florida.)